About

 About Eighth Life

-We created Eighth Life for people who are no longer trying to be someone else—they’re trying to return to themselves.
-This is a space for the questioners, the boundary-setters, the in-progress humans.
-For those who are tired of content that talks at them and ready for something that feels like a quiet, honest conversation—between you and the version of you who knows what you actually need.
+We created Eighth Life for people who aren’t trying to reinvent themselves—they’re simply finding their way back.
+This is a home for the question-askers, the boundary-honoring, the beautifully in-progress humans.
+For anyone who wants content that speaks with them, not at them.
+The kind that feels like a gentle, honest conversation with the version of you who already knows what matters most.

 Why We Exist